dan-reid/Generative-Design-Max-MSP/README.md

 var { m4x } = require('m4x');  // require the library
 var m4 = new m4x()             // create a new m4x instance
 ```

+### Drawing
+`m4x` does not contain any of the drawing methods from the p5js libray so you will still need to use `mgraphics` to actually draw thing to the window.
+The reason for this is that the purpose of this package is not to try to reinvent the wheel or create a full clone of p5js for Max but rather to make transitioning from the p5js way of doing thing to the `mgraphics` way of doing things a little easier.

+It also adds some functionality that didn't exist in `mgraphics` or `js` in the Max realm such as p5's Color class (made compatible with `mgraphics`), p5's seedable random number genertor, and p5's perlin noise genertor.

+### Naming convention
+For the sake of consistency, this package following the naming convention of `mgraphics` and therefor all method names are in snake_case rather then camelCase.

 ### [Calculations](https://github.com/danreidxy/Generative-Design-Max-MSP/blob/add-examples/code/m4x.calculation.js)